+86(1) Unless a specific majority had been prescribed in respect of any matter or when a secret ballot is conducted or when expressly stated otherwise in these rules and orders, the chairperson at a meeting may cast a casting vote where there is an equality of votes on any question except:

+- (i) Passing of By- laws

+- (j) Approval of budget

+- (k) Imposition of rates and other taxes and duties

+(I) Raising of loans

-- 86(1) Unless a specific majority had been prescribed in respect of any matter or when a secret ballot is conducted or when expressly stated otherwise in these rules and orders, the chairperson at a meeting may cast a casting vote where there is an equality of votes on any question in addition to his or her deliberative vote. - (2) Should there be an equality of votes after a division had been called and the chairperson refuses to use his or her casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor. - (3) Should there be an equality of votes after a secret ballot had been conducted, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor. - (4) In all cases other than those mentioned in sub-rules (2) and (3) where there is an equality of votes and the chairperson refuses to use his or her casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor.
+or her deliberative vote.

+(2) Should there be an equality of votes after a division had been called and the chairperson refuses to use his or her casting vote, or is barred by sub rule 1 to use a casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor.

+(3) Should there be an equality of votes after a secret ballot had been conducted, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor.

+(4) In all cases other than those mentioned in sub-rules (2) and (3) where there is an equality of votes and the chairperson refuses to use his or her casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor.